Bernard Hopkins vs. Roy Jones Jr. II: The fight

 Hopkins would dominate most of the fight as Jones had a difficult time with Hopkins' defense and did not land much sustained offense, throwing only 274 punches and landing only 82 of them.
 Though Hopkins was the clear aggressor, he also had trouble with his offense despite throwing over 300 more punches than Jones, landing only 180 of his 526 thrown punches.

 The fight was not without controversy as Hopkins was knocked down three times as a result of fouls from Jones.
 The first occurred at the end of round six as Jones landed an illegal punch to the back of Hopkins head.
 Hopkins crumpled to the mat clutching his head and the match was stopped for three minutes to allow Hopkins to recuperate, while Jones was docked a point for his foul.
 When the match resumed with 10 seconds left, Hopkins backed up Jones into the corner and unleashed a flurry of punches as Jones attempted to cover up.
 When the bell rang, the two continued to fight while referee Tony Weeks and security entered the ring to separate the two.
 In the eighth round and tenth rounds, Hopkins dropped to a knee after Jones landed a rabbit-punch and a low-blow respectively, but no points were deducted for either foul.

 When the fight went to the judge's scorecards, Hopkins was named the winner by unanimous decision with one score of 118–109 and two scores of 117–110.

 Aftermath

 The fight failed to find an audience and only attracted around 150,000 pay-per-view buys.
 In addition, the fight was heavily criticized.
 Dan Rafael of ESPN called the bout an "abomination" and a "horrible fight" and called for both fighters to retire.

+ESPN reported 6,792 fans attended the event, with some tickets being 'discounted' or even 'free'.
+According to Kevin Iole or Yahoo Sports, the contract stipulated that the first $3.5 million in profits would go to Golden Boy Promotions and Hopkins.
+The profits from the PPV distribution and ticket sales likely did not exceed $3.5 million, which meant Jones did not get paid a purse for the fight.